University of Rhode Island: Off campus living

 While 5600 students live in the 25 on campus residence halls, thousands more opt to commute from the surrounding area.
 Narragansett, an abutting town to Kingston, is made up of hundreds of summer vacation homes which are rented to students for the academic year.

 Notable alumni

 Notable University of Rhode Island alumni in politics and government include Lieutenant General (retired) Michael Flynn (B.Sc.
 1981), 38th mayor of Providence Jorge Elorza (B.Sc.
 1998), and governors of Rhode Island Lincoln Almond (B.Sc.
 1959) and J. Joseph Garrahy (1953).

 Notable graduates in journalism and media include CNN correspondent John King (B.A.
 1985), CNN anchor Christiane Amanpour (B.A.
 1983), and CBS correspondent Vladimir Duthiers (B.A.
 1991).

 Among URI's alumni in the arts and entertainment are actors J. T. Walsh, Peter Frechette (B.F.A.), Amanda Clayton, and Andrew Burnap (recipient of the 2020 Tony Award- Best Actor in a Play, The Inheritance.)

-Notable graduates in business and finance include billionaire Ben Navarro (B.Sc.
+Notable graduates in business and finance include CEO and Founder of Beemok Capital, Ben Navarro (B.Sc.
 1984); former president of American Airlines, Robert Crandall (1960); and former CEO of CVS, Thomas Ryan (1975).

+First magician to win America's Got Talent Mat Franco (2010).